GCC High SharePoint Migration

 Customization-by-Customization Readiness Audit and Missing-Capability Gap Analysis

 The compliance gap analysis runs in parallel.
 The current SharePoint environment gets evaluated against the CMMC 2.0 Level 2 control set, with NIST 800-171 Rev 3 control families mapped to SharePoint configuration evidence.
 Sites that store CUI without AC-2 documented provisioning, without AC-6 least-privilege enforcement, or without AU-2 audit logging surface as remediation work packages.
+The gap analysis becomes the CMMC remediation roadmap that runs in parallel with the migration project rather than after it.

 Migration Scenario Decision and Roadmap With Named Exit Criteria